janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

-# Twitter Mining Using Raspberry Pi 4
+# Twitter Mining Using Raspberry Pi
 Rather than running one Tweepy session a day, which results in tweets that are ony from one time period of the day, this project works with Raspberry Pi to _collect tweets continuously throughout the day_ (within the Twitter API rate-limit).
+This project is fully open-source under the MIT License.

 ## Twitter Mining Python File